Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Neyman-Scott Processes and Bayesian Nonparametric Mixture Models

 To establish the connection to \glspl{MFMM} and \glspl{DPMM}, we first present an equivalent sampling procedure for Neyman-Scott processes.
 Rather than sampling the numbers of induced data points, $N_l$, for each of the latent events, we first sample the total number of induced data points, $N$, and then assign each data point a \textit{parent} latent event.
 Since each $N_l$ is an independent Poisson random variable, the total number of induced data points is also Poisson distributed and the parents are categorical random variables~\citep{kingman1992poisson}.
 The alternative algorithm is shown in~\Cref{alg:sample_nsp2}.

 The sampling procedure simplifies even further under the following assumption. \begin{assumption} The latent event intensity factors as,

-That is, the latent event weights are gamma random variables with shape~$\alpha$ and inverse scale~$\beta$, and they are independent of the latent event locations and parameters. \end{assumption} Under this assumption, the Neyman-Scott process becomes a \textit{shot noise G Cox process}~\citep{Brix1999-if,Moller2003}, which in turn generalizes the Poisson-gamma process~\citep{Wolpert1998-tg}.
+That is, the latent event weights are gamma random variables with shape~$\alpha$ and inverse scale~$\beta$, and they are independent of the latent event locations and parameters. \end{assumption} Under this assumption, the Neyman-Scott process becomes a \textit{shot noise G Cox process}~\citep{Brix1999-if,Moller2003}, which is closely related to the Poisson-gamma process~\citep{Wolpert1998-tg}, multiplicative intensity models~\citep{ishwaran2004computational}, and L{\'e}vy-moving averages~\citep{james2005bayesian}.
 We will simply call it an~\gls{NSP} with gamma weights.

 The total weight in~\Cref{alg:sample_nsp2} is the sum of independent and identically distributed gamma random variables, which is also a gamma distributed,~$W \sim \distGamma(L\alpha, \beta)$.
 Moreover, the normalized weights in \Cref{alg:sample_nsp2} follow a symmetric Dirichlet distribution,~$\pi \sim \distDirichlet(\alpha 1_L)$, where~$1_L$ is a length-$L$ vector of ones.
-Thanks to a unique property of the gamma distribution~\citep{lukacs1955characterization}, the total weight is independent of the normalized weights. \Cref{alg:sample_nsp3} uses these three properties to sample an~\gls{NSP} with gamma weights, per Assumption~\ref{asmp:gamma_weights} above.
+Under the gamma distribution, the total weight is independent of the normalized weights~\citep{lukacs1955characterization}. \Cref{alg:sample_nsp3} uses these three properties to sample an~\gls{NSP} with gamma weights, per Assumption~\ref{asmp:gamma_weights} above.
 Finally, since the gamma and Poisson are conjugate, we can marginalize over the total weight to obtain a negative binomial distribution on the number of data points, as in collapsed sampling procedure in \Cref{alg:sample_nsp4}.

-Compare~\Cref{alg:sample_nsp4} for sampling an \gls{NSP} with gamma weights to \Cref{alg:sample_mfmm} for sampling an \gls{MFMM}, adapted from~\citet{Miller2018}.
+Compare~\Cref{alg:sample_nsp4} to \Cref{alg:sample_mfmm} for sampling an \gls{MFMM}, adapted from~\citet{Miller2018}.
 There are three main differences.
-First, the \gls{MFMM} allows for arbitrary distributions on the number of components,~$p(L)$, whereas the \gls{NSP} has a Poisson distribution.
+First, the \gls{MFMM} allows for arbitrary distributions on the number of components,~$p_L$, a p.m.f.~on the positive integers, whereas the \gls{NSP} has a Poisson distribution.
 Second, the number of latent events in an \gls{NSP} depends on the total measure over the domain~$\cX$; that is, an \gls{NSP} can generalize from one domain to another and scale the expected number of latent events accordingly.
 Third, the \gls{MFMM} treats the number of observed events $N$ as fixed, whereas the \gls{NSP} model treats $N$ as a random variable that depends on the number of latent events,~$L$.